ShaileshRawat1403/docs/README.md

 ## Accessing Intelligence
 *A manifesto for meaningful AI use*

-## Deviation Notice
-You’ll notice an intentional deviation from the standard 15-section outline and the filename-based heading rule in `AGENTS.md`.
-The unconventional structure is preserved for clarity and historical context.

 > You don’t **use** intelligence.
 > You **access** it.
 > This is not about prompts.
 It’s about **perspective**.